 8. Visibility of entire organization

-What a CFO needs most is a one-stop shop for all financial information.
-Armed with calibrated dashboards tracking data across the entire company, C-suites can drill down into the reporting to find answers to any financial-related questions.
+What a CFO needs most is a one-stop-shop for all financial information.
+Armed with calibrated dashboards tracking financial data across the entire company, C-suites can drill down into the reporting to find answers to any financial-related questions.
 How do the costs of producing similar units at different enterprises compare?
 Are our production volumes different compared to the same period last year?
 What are the drivers of the variances?
 How does our performance correspond to forecast and budget?
 What are the slow-moving items that should be cut out of the supply chain?
 Speaking of which, BI does a great job covering that part of the business.